The Temperley-Lieb Tower and the Weyl Algebra: The Universal Weyl Category

 \begin{rem} The second relation in \eqref{eq:AlternatingCupCaps} together with the first relation in \eqref{eq:CCWCircles} imply that

 by taking the right trace of the former and resolving the counterclockwise circle.
-This shows that the cupcap is an idempotent in our category (and similarly for its dual).
-Let $Q_{\oplus}$ denote the image of this projection on $Q_+^{\otimes 2}$ as an object in the Karoubi completion of $\Weyl'$.
+This shows that the cupcap is an idempotent in our category, and similarly for its dual.
+Let $Q_{\oplus}$ denote the image of this projection on $Q_+^{\otimes 2}$ as an object in $\uWeyl$.
 The image of the dual cupcap is denoted $Q_{\ominus}$.
+Diagrammatically, we write $Q_{\oplus}$ as the source and target of an isolated ``doubled strand''.
+It is then natural write the projection and inclusion maps between $Q_+^{\otimes 2}$ and $Q_{\oplus}$ as factors of the cupcap:

-Relations which only involve doubled strands can be expressed as relations on the full subcategory of $\Weyl$ generated by $Q_\oplus$ and $Q_\ominus$.
+Relations which only involve doubled strands can be expressed as relations on the full subcategory of $\uWeyl$ generated by $Q_\oplus$ and $Q_\ominus$.
 In particular, the first relation in \eqref{eq:DoubledRelations} and the relation above can be formulated as

-\comm{ Biadjointness\footnote{The term \emph{biadjoint} is a slight abuse of terminology, since, speaking literally, $Q_{\oplus}$ and $Q_{\ominus}$ are objects in a monoidal category, not functors.
-However, in later section they will act on other categories as functors, and those functors are biadjoint.} \PS{I added a clarifying footnote, delete if you agree} \MH{My use of biadjoint could instead be replaced with left and right duality.
-We don't need to mention biadjointness or the action as functors} } \comm{ \MH{duality} } Left and right duality between $Q_\oplus$ and $Q_\ominus$ follow from left and right duality between $Q_+$ and $Q_-$.
+Left and right duality between $Q_\oplus$ and $Q_\ominus$ follow from left and right duality between $Q_+$ and $Q_-$.
 For example,

 \end{rem}